carlthome/pmqd/README.md

 ### Degrading audio quality
-To include tracks of varying quality we introduce a set of signal degradations with the following open-source [REAPER JSFX](https://www.reaper.fm/sdk/js) audio plugins:
+To include tracks of varying quality we used a set of signal degradations with the following open-source [REAPER JSFX](https://www.reaper.fm/sdk/js) audio plugins: